Resting And Holding Meat After Cooking

 I found that letting it sit for a few minutes makes the outside of the steak a little soft.
 By pouring the hot drippings over it you crisp up the outside again.

-You can also put the steak on a very hot fire for 15 seconds on each side to crisp them up.
+You can also put the steak on a very hot fire for 15 seconds on each side to crisp it up.

-How I Rest My Larger Cuts Of Meat
+Resting Larger Cuts Of Meat – My Way

 I eat a steak once in a while, but I do a lot of cooking on low and slow.